Hotel Bel-Air Reopens

 Presidential suite.
 Photo courtesy of Hotel Bel-Air.

-The hotel, which is owned by the Sultan of Brunei’s Dorchester Collection, through this remodel is being ushered into the present with many improvements, including the addition of a presidential suite.
+The hotel, which is owned by the Sultan of Brunei’s Dorchester Collection, is being ushered into the present in this remodel with many improvements, including the addition of a presidential suite.
 The world-famous Spanish architecture is to remain, along with the unmistakable “Bel-Air Pink,” while design themes inspired by the decades of the 1930s, 1940s and 1950s present a new air of timeless sophistication befitting such a legendary and historic structure.

 The presidential suite, starting at $13,500 a night, has 6,775 square feet of indoor and outdoor living space.
 It offers dining to accommodate 10 guests, a full chef’s kitchen, a study, a grand piano and a private pool in its own private Spanish courtyard.
 In addition, a new WiFi network has been installed, ensuring that any and all mobile devices will be able to run at optimal capability.